DimaSheiko/apep-docs/docs/framework/conditions/unit.md

 #### Parameters

--   `UNIT`: The unit to check if it is on a taxi.
+-   `UNIT`: The unit to check if it is on a taxi flight.

 #### Returns `BOOL`

--   `true` if the unit is on a taxi, `false` otherwise.
+-   `true` if the unit is on a taxi flight, `false` otherwise.

 #### _Example:_